Why no one needs (or wants) insurance in primary care medicine.

 3. What if I have insurance through my employer?

-Some people ask if Cloud Medical is a “Concierge Medicine” practice.
+Many people ask if Cloud Medical is a “Concierge Medicine” practice.
 This term usually means “executive level healthcare for wealthy individuals” which adds an additional significant expense to an already extremely costly health insurance plan.
 At Cloud we pride ourselves on offering the most economical option available for many individuals, families, and businesses.
 We are the heavyweight champion advocates of your health as well as your wallet.
 We provide healthcare for ultra high net worth individuals as well as for young start-up entrepreneurs who discover that our program is in fact the most affordable option in the entire healthcare marketplace.
 We often say that we offer concierge-level care at half the price of the cheapest Kaiser plan.
-We at Cloud Medical are pioneers in a new model called Direct Primary Care, or DPC.